aroberge/avantpy/roadmap.md

 - [ ] Command line option to convert from Python to dialect
   - This could be useful to quickly create test suites in a new dialect.
 - [ ] Command line option to convert from dialect to Python
+- [ ] Command line option to convert from dialect_1 to dialect_2
 - [ ] GUI for above

 ## Testing

 - [ ] Create comprehensive test for given dialect
+  - [ ] use automated tools to convert to other dialects

 ## Integrating with other programs